Frequently Asked Questions

 A: We’ll take it, and we’ll put it to great use in Haiti, AND, we’ll treat you like you gave us ten times as much.
 Many of our campaigns have been funded on small donations from countless numbers of people.
 While of course we always appreciate larger donations, we turn no one away who is interested in helping.

-A: We’re currently setting up expeditions to Haiti.
-Haiti is not for everyone.
-It is incredibly unstable in terms of its social structure, economy, political situation and more.
-Port au Prince is intense in its chaos at times.
-As a result, its not a place that is easy to travel to or through.
-We’d advise anyone interested in going to Haiti to consider seriously the idea, and if you are still devoted to it after doing research on your own, get in touch with us and we can discuss volunteer opportunities.
+A: Haiti is not for everyone.
+It is occasionally unstable in terms of its social structure, economy, political situation and more.
+As a result, its not a place that is easy to travel to or through for all people.
+We’d advise anyone interested in going to Haiti to consider the idea, and if you are still devoted to it after doing research on your own, get in touch with us and we can discuss volunteer opportunities whether through us or others.
 We like to go to Haiti every few months, so if the time and project are right, there is a possibility of making something work.
+The most important thing: we never want to take away work that a Haitian could do by inserting ourselves into their world.